srips1990/yobichain/README.md

     sudo bash -e ftp.sh <username> <password>

 **Step 4.** Install, configure and run the Multichain blockchain, Multichain web-demo and Multichain Exporer.
 This also sets up docHash, a simple drag n drop solution for authenticating and verifying electronic records.
+The RPC port will be set as `15590` and the Network port will be set as `61172`

     sudo bash -e multichain.sh <chain-name> <rpc-username> <rpc-password>